Bellwright: How to Get Straw – Thresher and Wheat Guide

 • Wheat goes into the Thresher.

-• Grain can then be replanted to grow more wheat.
+• Grain gets replanted to grow more wheat.

-• That new wheat returns to the Thresher, scaling both future grain and future straw.
+• The new wheat goes back into the Thresher, scaling both future grain and future straw.

 Advertisement